Customer Terms & Conditions

 2. WHAT MAKES UP OUR AGREEMENT?

-2.3 Our agreement will continue until you’ve repaid everything you owe us.
+2.2 The Agreement will continue until you’ve repaid everything you owe us and your Zip account has been closed.

 3. HOW WE CAN CONTACT EACH OTHER